 The SAP® ecosystem is eager to learn from your success.
 If you have upgraded or implemented software, solved a business problem through technology, or moved to the cloud, your experience is valuable to fellow professionals using SAP.

-Submit your session proposal by March 13 for a chance to share your SAP insights with your peers at the 2020 Best Practices for Oil & Gas conference taking place Sept.
+Submit your session proposal for a chance to share your SAP insights with your peers at the 2020 Best Practices for Oil & Gas conference taking place Sept.
 14–16 in The Woodlands, Texas.
 Proposals will be reviewed by our conference advisory committee made up of industry thought leaders, experts, and your peers.

 We have put together an advisory committee, which is made up of industry thought leaders and experts.
 The committee evaluates all presentation submissions, helps select the conference speakers, balances the agenda, and provides feedback from an industry perspective.

 There are roughly 40 sessions that are selected to be presented at this conference.
 There are also alternate sessions that will be selected to replace any canceled sessions.

 All submitters and speakers should expect to hear from us by the end of May with the status of your submission(s).
 Our team will be in touch with any important information and any action items if needed before selections are made.
 But if you have any questions in the meantime, do not hesitate to reach out to Lindsay Wickham, Best Practices for Oil & Gas conference producer (email@example.com).

 The system will not allow for changes to be made once the call for speakers has closed.
 If you have a change that could impact whether or not your submission could be selected, like adding a customer speaker, please email Lindsay Wickham, Best Practices for Oil & Gas conference producer, at firstname.lastname@example.org

 The lead customer speaker is eligible for entitlements up to: